ray-project/ray/doc/source/rllib/connector-v2.rst

             )

         def __call__(self, *, rl_module, batch, episodes, **kwargs):
-            # Assume that the input data is empty.
-Note that this may not be the case if you
+            # Assume that the input `batch` is empty.
+Note that this may not be the case
-            # have other custom connector pieces before this one.
+            # if you have other custom connector pieces before this one.
             assert not batch

             # Loop through all (single-agent) episodes.